sidorof/dbbase/README.md

 ## Introduction

-This package implements a light-weight wrapper around SQLAlchemy in the style of Flask-SQLAlchemy, but without the requirements of Flask.
-So the same models and classes used in a Flask project can be used in other contexts.
+**dbbase** implements a light-weight wrapper around SQLAlchemy in the style of Flask-SQLAlchemy, but without the requirements of Flask.
+So the same models and classes used in a Flask project can be used in other contexts than web applications.

 The package focuses on three areas of interest.